The Witch (2015) - Review

 • The fact that there's a freaking scary witch in the woods

-Despite the fact that there is indeed a witch who makes this family suffer a lot in this film, the witch is rarely ever-present on-screen.
+Despite the fact that there is indeed a witch who makes this family suffer a lot in this film, the witch is rarely ever present on-screen.
 Her presence in the background is enough to act as a catalyst for many conflicts that occur within the family.
-So, while this is a horror film, The Witch is also very clearly a character-drama.
+So, while this is a horror film, The Witch is also very clearly a character drama.

 This kid is pretty convincing

 After the first bad thing happens to the family, we start to learn a lot about each of the characters.
 The father, who has a stern and growling voice, hides his grief and emotions under his pride.
-The oldest son feels a need to help and provide for his family, but also has some lustful longing due to his age that make him feel dirty and conflicted.
+The oldest son feels a need to help and provide for his family but also has some lustful longing due to his age that makes him feel dirty and conflicted.
 The oldest daughter, who has likely been a scapegoat for that family all her life, is forced into that position again and again by the film's end.
 Through their behavior and the film's direction, we can clearly witness hostility and paranoia start to slowly eat away at the characters.

 Many of these details and changes the characters go through are not told to us as fact.
-They are shown, forming assumptions based off how the actors and the dialogue portray them.
+They are shown, forming assumptions based on how the actors and the dialogue portray them.
 By the end of the film, I felt like I understood who these people were because of how well everything was acted and written.
 It's also the flaws of these characters that make them so relatable and interesting.
-The statements the parents make towards the Thomasin are appropriately passive-aggressive, like parents would talk to their kids for whom they hold a grudge.
+The statements the parents make towards Thomasin are appropriately passive-aggressive like parents would talk to their kids for whom they hold a grudge.
 The film also shows us her perspective much of the time, making us more empathetic towards her in these situations.

 The person for whom I felt the worst was the father.
 I think having Ralph Ineson—whom I'd never recognized before—play the role of the father was a fantastic choice.
 His deep, gravely voice would normally be ideal for the monster or killer in a horror film.
 So, the fact that he plays a victim in multiple perspectives makes that juxtaposition more endearing to the character.
-His voice and presence is perfect for that of the stern father figure who is trying to provide for his family, while hiding his grief and shame behind his pride.
+His voice and presence are perfect for that of the stern father figure who is trying to provide for his family, while hiding his grief and shame behind his pride.
 He and Thomasin are the most conflicted and complex characters, and we get to watch their resolve tested as they go through hell together.

 TL;DR (Conclusion)

 When I watched The Witch, I initially thought it was a good horror movie at the time.
-Thinking back on the acting, the cinematography, the great direction, the sound editing, I realize it's a very good movie.
-The actors and the film's direction provide real depth to these characters that is not common for a horror film.
+Thinking back on the acting, the cinematography, the great direction, and the sound editing, I realize it's a very good movie.
+The actors and the film's direction provide real depth to these characters which is not common for a horror film.
 Check it out.

 Do you agree or disagree?
 Tell me what you think in the comments!